The real people behind the characters in Gentleman Jack

 Her name is variously spelled "Katherine", "Katharine" & "Catharine".

 In 1832 the Stansfield Rawsons owned property in Wasdale, near Wastwater in the Lake District.
-Hence "We're going to the Lake District."
+Hence

-Anne seems to have suspected Catherine of being a rival for Ann's affections: "...thought then my surmise was probably true when I fancied that Catharine's classics might have taught her the trick of debauching Miss W" (11 October 1832).
+"...thought then my surmise was probably true when I fancied that Catharine's classics might have taught her the trick of debauching Miss W" (11 October 1832).

 On 20 June 1842 Catherine married the Rev Thomas Worsley (b.1797), Master of Downing College, Cambridge from 1836 until 1885.
 They had no children.